The Flash (comic book): Volume 4 (2011–2016)

-Volume 5 (2016–2020)
+Volume 5 (2016–2023)

 The fifth volume of The Flash was written in its entirety by Joshua Williamson.
 As part of the line-wide relaunch DC Rebirth, Williamson's run began with the one-shot The Flash: Rebirth (vol. 2) #1 (August 2016) and continued from The Flash (vol. 5) #1 (August 2016) on a twice-monthly schedule.
 This volume starred Barry Allen, carrying over from the New 52 volume, but also featured various other speedsters as supporting characters.
 Among them was the original incarnation of Wally West, who was revealed to have been lost in the Speed Force and erased from everyone's memories; the New 52 incarnation, thereafter referred to as Wallace West, was retconned to be a separate character and gained a superhero identity as the new Kid Flash.
 Other new speedster characters introduced in this volume included new antagonist Godspeed, and Avery Ho as the Flash of China.

 This volume of The Flash crossed over twice with Batman.
 The crossover event "The Button", central to the over-arcing DC Rebirth story and setting up the event miniseries Doomsday Clock, ran through issues #21–22 (June–July 2017).
 The story arc "The Price", a tie-in to the event comic Heroes in Crisis, ran through issues #64–65 (April 2019).

-Issue #88 (April 2020) was technically the final issue of this volume, as numbering on The Flash was then reset to add together all issue counts from volumes 1–5.
-However, Joshua Williamson's run on the series continued under the new numbering.